 Allen ISD Lync/Skype Calling using VOIP

 VOIP is an acronym for Voice Over Internet Protocol, or in more common terms phone service over the Internet.
 If you have a reasonable quality Internet connection you can get phone service delivered through your Internet connection instead of from your local phone company.
 Allen ISD has a strong internal network and will begin to use phone service over the Internet in Spring, 2013.
-We will begin with Phase I in June, including the Administration Annex, the Administration Building, Dillard and Early Childhood, and then Phase II including AHS in July.
-Also included in Phase II will be Curtis, our newest elementary, Lindsey, and newly renovated buildings at Reed and Boyd.
+We began with Phase I in June, 2013, including the Administration Annex, the Administration Building, Dillard and Early Childhood, and then Phase II including AHS in July, 2013.
+Also included in Phase II were Curtis, and two Elementary schools, Lindsey and Boyd.
 All other schools have been added, about one school every three weeks so that build out of VOIP calling will end with the opening of the Service Center in May, 2015 and renovation of Story Elementary in summer, 2015.